Choose another writer in this calendar:

 Finnish novelist, essayist, critic, artist, and bilingual translator, who spent his youth in England.
-Alex Matson's major work on literature theory, Romaanitaide (The Art of the Novel), appeared in 1947.
-It became a very influential source for modernist writers, and was compared to Rafael Koskimies' academic study Theorie des Romans.
+Alex Matson's major work on literature theory, Romaanitaide (1947, The Art of the Novel), became a very influential source for modernist writers.
 Matson was among the first who advocated of New criticism in Finland, emphasizing the self-contained nature of the text.
-He used close reading of particular text instead of explaining it by biographical details.
-Matson saw that the text is an object with its own inherent structure, and a writer can express much by the structure of the book, and arranging scenes and changing points of view.

 "Eihän toki kriitikon ole etsittävä taiteesta perusideaa.
 Mutta onkohan hänen taideteoksessakaan etsittävä 'ideaa'?
 Mikä on Sibeliuksen V sinfonian perusidea tai johtoajatus?
 Tai Cézannen hiljaiselon?
 Ja jos halutaan väittää että musiikki ja kuvataiteet ovat eri asia, mitä ne eivät ole, niin mitkä ovat 'Rouva Bovaryn', ja 'Odysseuksen', 'Putkinotkon' ja 'Seitsemän veljeksen' perusideat?" (from Mielikuvituksen todellisuus, 1969)

-Alexander Matson was born in Koivisto, the son of Matias Matson, a seaman and merchant, and Judit Torckel.
-The Matsons moved soon to England, where first years were hard for the family.
+Alexander Matson was born in Koivisto, the son of Matias Matinpoika Tiltti (later he changed his name to Matias Matson), a seaman and merchant, and Judith Torckel.
+The Matsons moved soon to Hull, England, where first years were hard for the family.
 Due to malnutrition, Matson suffered from rickets.
-At the age of 14, Matson finished his school and started to help his father, who had bought a tailor's shop in Hull.
-After contracting tuberculosis, he spent some time in Germany in a sanatorium, and returned then to Finland.
+At the age of 14, Matson finished his school and started to help his father, who had bought a tailor's shop.
+After contracting tuberculosis, he spent some time in Germany at the Görbersdorf sanatorium, and returned then to Hull.

-From 1905 to 1909 Matson worked at an export firm.
-In Viipuri, where Matson planned a career as a writer or an artist, he visited regularly bookstores and libraries, reading Socialist literature, poetry, Nietzsche's Thus Spoke Zarathustra, and Bernard Shaw's Man and Superman.
-During this period he began to draw, made some watercolors and went to study art in Hull.
-Especially he admired Turner, and pre-Raphaelites, Dante Gabriel Rossetti, and Burne Jones.
-Meanwhile Matson's first great love in Finland, Kaisa, had found another suitor and Matson himself sought consolation in Heine's poetry.
+To find his calling in life, was not easy for Matson, who wavered between two choices, making a career as a writer or an artist.
+He visited regularly bookstores and libraries, read Socialist literature, poetry, Nietzsche's Thus Spoke Zarathustra, and Bernard Shaw's Man and Superman.
+Matson's first great love in Finland, Kaisa, found another suitor and Matson himself sought consolation in Heine's poetry.
+In 1919 he had a private exhibition at Strindberg's Salon in Helsinki.

-Matson had his first exhibition in Helsinki and subsequently he participated to several joint exhibitions.
-From 1914 he worked as an artist.
-During the Finnish Civil war (1917-18) he was an art teacher.
+During the Finnish Civil war (1917-18) Matson earned some extra income as an art teacher in Taideteollinen keskuskoulu.
 Matson's first novel was Maata paossa (1920, Fleeing the Land), in which the cover picture was drawn by the author himself.
-The book was based on his experiences as a seafarer.
+Aaro Hellaakoski praised its elegance in his review in Karjalan Aamulehti.
+The book was based on Matson's experiences as a seafarer.
 "I thank art that my life has been worth living," he confessed in Muistiinpanoja (1959, Notes), a collection of observations and notes on literature and art.

 "Taide on tehnyt elämän todelliseksi minulle ja todellisuuden konkreettiseksi.
 Se on laajentanut ja syventänyt elämysteni piiriä.
 Taide on herättänyt minussa vastuuntuntoa.
 Se on saanut minut tajuamaan, ettei mikään ole olemassa erillisenä, kaikki on yhtä, jokaisella teolla on seuraamuksensa.
 Kuinka tämän nähtyäni voisin olla tuntematta vastuuta teoistani ja tulevaisuudestani?
 Taide on saanut minut uskomaan tahdon ehdolliseen vapauteen." (from Muistiinpanoja)